HewlettPackard/terraform-provider-oneview/docs/r/fc_network.html.markdown

 evenly distributed over the Fibre Channel links,such as when an uplink that was previously down becomes available.
 This defaults to false.

+* `initial_scope_uris` - (Optional) A list of URIs of the scopes to which the resource shall be initially assigned.
+It is only meaningful at resource creation time and is not included on resource retrieval.

 ## Attributes Reference

 In addition to the arguments listed above, the following computed attributes are exported: